hiveot/hiveot.github.io/index.md

 A related issue is that the LAN is not a safe place.
 A cross scripting attack can let a web site run a script on your browser that connects to your Thing unless the 'thing' is well protected against such attacks.
 Javascript running in your browser is already on the LAN and has already bypassed the firewall.
 The script can scan for devices on your LAN and potentially connect to them[5].
 Imagine visiting a web site and suddenly your 'smart door lock' thing is controlled by someone else...
 In addition, viruses are well known for compromising PC's and can perform attacks on LAN based Things without browser restrictions.

-As if these aren't enough risks, a lot of so-called smart devices today use UPnP or some tunneling solution to tell their router to expose them to the Internet[6] so it seems common practice to do so.
+As if these aren't enough risks, a lot of so-called smart devices today use UPnP or some tunneling solution to tell the Internet router to expose them to the Internet[6] so it seems common practice to do so.
 Various manuals explain how to turn on UPnP to control devices remotely [7].
-Oh the irony.

-The fact is that the moment you allow Internet access to a 'Thing', the convenience factor wins and you have lost control of the situation.
+The fact is that the moment you allow Internet access to a 'Thing', the convenience (for the manufacturer) factor wins and you have lost control of the situation.
 Warnings that the situation is dire make the news regularly but there is little heed paid to these warnings.
 Many manufacturers, including the WoT working group still see nothing wrong with running servers on IoT devices.

 WoT security goal is that quote: ["devices should not be used in any form of attack"](https://www.w3.org/TR/wot-security/#wot-threat-model).
-However the architecture itself stays silent on how to achieve this class of security risks.
-One can argue that instead it should provide guidance and bear responsibility to implementations of said architecture.
+However the architecture itself stays silent on how to achieve this.
+WoST argues that the WoT  should provide clear guidance in its architecture on securing Things so they can not be used in any form of attack, and bear responsibility for security vulnerabilities of said architecture.
+The challenge will be to appease its many masters when adding constraints to the architecture to elimitate security risks.

 ## The Security First Approach In WOST